 Specific epithet is in reference to the flowers being arranged in panicles.

-'Interhydia' is a more compact cultivar that is cultivated under the trade name of PINK DIAMOND.
-It typically grows in a rounded, upright form to 5-10’ tall and as wide.
+'Interhydia', commonly sold under the trade name of PINK DIAMOND, is a compact cultivar that typically grows in a rounded, upright form to 5-10’ tall and as wide.
 It was developed in the 1980s as a seedling of Hydrangea paniculata 'Unique'.
 It is noted for producing dense, pyramidal, cone-shaped panicles (to 12” long and 8" across) of sterile and fertile flowers at the ends of red-stemmed branches.
 Flowers emerge white but mature to a rich pink.
 The smaller fertile flowers are somewhat hidden beneath the showier, sterile ones.
 Strong stiff stems hold the flower panicles upright with no drooping.
 Flowers bloom from July through September.
 Elliptic to ovate, serrate, dark green leaves (to 6” long) produce generally undistinguished, yellow to purple-tinged fall color.
 Panicles may be cut for fresh arrangements or for drying, or may be left on the plant where they will persist well into winter.

 No serious insect or disease problems.
 Some susceptibility to bud blight, bacterial wilt, leaf spot, rust and mildew.
 Aphids and mites are occasional visitors.